Ah, road trips with your husband.

 I multi-task while driving which scares him no end.
 That doesn’t mean I can’t get us safely from Point A to Point B. I learned this skill on Los Angeles freeways, where it takes days to reach your destination.
 Coasting down the Sepulveda Pass, on my way to report for a flight with Pan Am, I could find a CD, put on makeup, read a map, check out cute guys, fix my hair, and eat lunch.

 I didn’t have a cell phone back then, so it was safe being on the road with me.

 3) He’ll know about all the junk you eat.

 You’ll know about his deplorable noshing habits too, so make a note.

 On solitary road trips you can stop at every McDonald’s for fries, shakes, and those cherry pies that take the skin off the roof of your mouth.
 Dieting is not for road trips; cops will give you a ticket just on principle if you don’t have bright orange fingers when they pull you over.

-(This ticket is written under the So, you think you’re better than the rest of us? principle, derived from Olde English Law.
-The Queen regularly eats Cheetos on road trips, and doesn’t fancy Americans not following suit.
-Cheeto dust is hell on those white gloves.)
+This ticket is written under the So, you think you’re better than the rest of us? principle, derived from Olde English Law.
+The Queen regularly ate Cheetos on road trips, and she didn’t fancy Americans not following suit.
+Cheeto dust is hell on those white gloves.

 Road trips offer the rare opportunity to stop at convenience stores to buy and eat all the things you don’t eat otherwise.
 Licorice whips, stale donuts, Slim Jims, Pringles, and those hot, fat little sausages in jars full of red juice.
 Your considerate hubby will remind you of all the ways you’re cheating.